awson/ghc-nw/docs/index.md

 All stock GHC tools are position *dependent* executables and produce position *dependent* code that must be loaded into lower 2GB address space.
 Modern security standards consider this a disadvantage.
-Btw, Microsoft tools *won't even let you* create a DLL satisfying this condition.
+Microsoft tools *won't even let you* create a DLL satisfying this condition.